stickies-v/bitcoinops.github.io/_posts/en/newsletters/2025-12-19-newsletter.md

   in 2025 that revisited [previous research][news315 compact blocks] into how effectively Bitcoin nodes reconstruct blocks using [compact block relay][topic compact block relay] (BIP152), updating previous measurements and exploring potential refinements.
-Updated statistics [published in January][news339 compact blocks] showed that compact blocks continued to reconstruct successfully at high rates, while also identifying that during full-mempool scenarios, nodes more frequently needed to request missing transactions, in this case, orphan transactions.
+Updated statistics [published in January][news339 compact blocks] showed that when mempools are full, nodes more frequently need to request missing transactions.
+Poor orphan resolution was identified as a possible cause, with [some improvements][news 338] already made.

   Later in the year, analysis examined whether [pursuing compact block prefilling strategies][news365 compact blocks] could further improve